Related Topics:

 Administrative rules.
 Iowa State government and licensing boards adopt rules to interpret and implement the Iowa Code.
 Iowa Administrative Code (IAC), also referred to as administrative rules, have the force and effect of law.

-Overview of the Iowa Practitioner Program (IPP) available to licensees across multiple licensing boards in Iowa.
+The Iowa Practitioner Program (IPP) is available to licensees across multiple licensing boards in Iowa.
+The Iowa Practitioner Review Committee (IPRC) reviews self-reports made by licensees to determine eligibility for participation.

 Back to top